 The Old Strynefjell Mountain Road (Gamle Strynefjellsveien) is a 16-mile long stretch of road between Videseter in the municipality of Stryn and Grotli in the municipality of Skjåk.
-Stryn (7,000 inhabitants) is the region center in Nordfjord in the county of Sogn og Fjordane in Fjord Norway.
+Stryn (7,000 inhabitants) is the region centre in Nordfjord in the county of Sogn og Fjordane in Fjord Norway.
 Skjåk (2,300 inhabitants) is a small mountain village in the county of Oppland.

 The Old Strynefjell Mountain Road, now a national tourist route, is a piece of cultural heritage more than 100 years old.
 Between the mountain village of Skjåk and the fjord village of Stryn there were several ancient routes used for the transport of people and essential goods.
 In 1881, the decision to build a road between Grotli and Hjelle was made.
 In 1894 the road was ready for use, a masterpiece of road-building and engineering.